Qualification | Diploma

 Please record yourself performing the below Jazz sequence:

 Please record yourself performing the below Jazz sequence from 9 minutes 50.
 Prior to this, the sequence is taught in full by our Head of Dance.
+If you prefer to watch the video on YouTube please click here.

 SOLO DANCE AUDITION